GaiaNet-AI/embedding-tools/csv_embed/README.md

   --nn-preload embedding:GGML:AUTO:nomic-embed-text-v1.5.f16.gguf \
   csv_embed.wasm embedding my_book 768 input.csv -c 8192
 ```

-Additionally, you can use the following optional arguments:

-- `-c` or `--ctx_size` to specify the context size of the input.
-This defaults to 512.
-- `-s` or `--start_vector_id`: Specify the starting vector ID, which allows you to run the application multiple times on different documents within the same vector collection.

 You can now query or snapshot the `my_book` vector collection on the local Qdrant server.